BOARD of TRUSTEES

 Alison Fingerut, MSOTR/L is an occupational therapist currently in practice with Contra Costa County Office of Education (CCCOE) specializing in pediatrics birth to three years old.
 Prior to CCCOE, she worked for Contra Costa Children’s Services (CCS) and contracted with Golden Gate Regional Services.
 She has an undergraduate degree in Human Development from UC Davis and a master’s degree in occupational therapy from Columbia University.
 She has been practicing in the bay area in various capacities since 1994.
 She previously sat on the board of directors for Behavioral Intervention for Autism (BIA) in Emeryville for 6 years.
 She has 2 children, Amanda (18) at Acalanes High School and Steven (15) who currently attends The Phillips Academy.

-Taka Yokoyama has a background in project management and public speaking, and is currently a technical sales consultant at Salesforce.
-He specializes in the revenue generating operations and technology of B2B enterprises.
+Taka Yokoyama has a background in project management and public speaking, and is currently a consultant at Navint.
+He specializes in the Lead-to-Revenue operations and technology of B2B enterprises.
 He is also a classically trained and licensed civil engineer with experience designing campuses for physical security.
 He is the former Chair of the Structural Engineers’ Association of Northern California’s Disaster Emergency Services Committee, working with the California Office of Emergency Services in coordinating post-disaster building safety assessments.
-He’s earned his undergraduate and graduate degrees in Architectural Engineering from Cal Poly San Luis Obispo and is currently working on his MBA through The Wharton School.
+He’s earned his undergraduate and graduate degrees in Architectural Engineering from Cal Poly San Luis Obispo and his MBA from The Wharton School.